arthursc98/nd-navigation-project/README.md

 - Deep Double Q-Learning

 ### Q-Table
 Basically Q-Table is used to calculate the maximum expected future rewards for action at each state, so the table will lead us to the best action for each state.
-We will have a table with size equals to number of actions times number of states.
+We will have a table with size equals to number of actions times number of states.<br>
 ![Q-Table][image3]<br>
 Alright so for each value in the Q-Table we call it Q-Value which uses Bellman equation to estimate it.
 ![Bellman Equation][image4]<br>